MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 - Physical sensors that interact with an environment.
 - Applications on the edge doing activities like data shaping and protocol translation.
-- Infrastructure components such as on-premise gateways, firewalls, and switches.
+- Infrastructure components such as on-premises gateways, firewalls, and switches.
 - Ingestion and messaging services.
 - Persistence mechanisms.
 - Insight and reporting applications.